 About Rett Syndrome

-Imagine the symptoms of Autism, Cerebral Palsy, Parkinson’s, Epilepsy and Anxiety Disorder… all in one little child.
+Imagine the symptoms of autism, cerebral palsy, Parkinson’s disease, epilepsy, and anxiety disorder … all in one little child.

-Rett Syndrome is a serious lifelong neurological disorder that is caused by random mutations in a gene called MECP2.
+Rett syndrome is a serious, lifelong neurological disorder that is caused by random mutations in a gene called MECP2.
 Diagnosed primarily in girls, symptoms typically appear in toddlerhood.
-Many children with Rett are unable to speak, walk or use their hands.
-Breathing problems, feeding tubes, seizures, anxiety, gastrointestinal and orthopedic issues are common.
+Many children with Rett are unable to speak, walk, or use their hands.
+Breathing problems, feeding tubes, seizures, anxiety, and gastrointestinal and orthopedic issues are common.

 Despite the debilitating nature of the disorder our children are so much more than a laundry list of symptoms.
 Their beauty and their strength inspire and motivate us.

-While Rett Syndrome remains a clinical diagnosis based on the child’s symptoms and history, the identification of MECP2 has made DNA testing and confirmation possible for affected individuals and their families.
+Although Rett syndrome remains a clinical diagnosis based on the child’s symptoms and history, the identification of MECP2 has made DNA testing and confirmation possible for affected individuals and their families.
 To date, approximately 95% of girls with a clinical diagnosis of Rett have a confirmed MECP2 mutation.